vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 ### Configuration Backups

-- All configuration files for core applications, documentation and flings are stored on GitHub with changes committed there before being applied to servers.
+- All configuration files for core applications, documentation and Flings are stored on GitHub with changes committed there before being applied to servers.
 - Each virtual machine tier has an updated snapshot on Digital Ocean for easy deployment to horizontally scale, or to replace failed systems quickly.

 ## Documentation